top of page

 • Look for contractors who are members of professional associations such as the Ontario Home Builders’ Association.

-Make sure to verify their licenses and insurance coverage to protect yourself from liability.
+Make sure to verify their licenses and insurance coverage to protect ourselves from liability.

 Review Past Work and References

 A contractor’s portfolio reveals their style and quality of work.
-Ask for photos or visit completed projects if possible.
+We should ask for photos or visit completed projects if possible.
 Pay attention to:

 • Attention to detail